GaijinEntertainment/DagorEngine/README.md

 * win.sdk.81 - Windows 8.1 SDK
 * ducible.exe - a tool to make builds of Portable Executables (PEs) and PDBs reproducible
 * pdbdump.exe - a tool for dumping the content of PDB files
-* jam.exe - a small build tool that can be used as a replacement for Make
+* jam.exe - a small build tool (used in DagorEngine instead of Make and similar tools)

 Restart the command line console to make the new environment variables available.

 ## How to Build: Prebuilt Binaries

-You will need to download and extract additional binary files (as of 2026/08/01) from the CDN into the X:\develop\DagorEngine folder:
+You will need to download and extract additional binary files (as of 2026/08/16) from the CDN into the X:\develop\DagorEngine folder:
-* [tools-base.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.01/tools-base.7z) - contains initial data for tools
+* [tools-base.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.16/tools-base.7z) - contains initial data for tools
-* [samples-base.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.01/samples-base.7z) - contains initial assets that will be compiled into binary files that will be loaded by the game (samples)
+* [samples-base.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.16/samples-base.7z) - contains initial assets that will be compiled into binary files that will be loaded by the game (samples)
-* [outerSpace-devsrc.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.01/outerSpace-devsrc.7z) - contains initial assets for OuterSpace sample project
+* [outerSpace-devsrc.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.16/outerSpace-devsrc.7z) - contains initial assets for OuterSpace sample project
-* [dngSceneViewer.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.01/dngSceneViewer.7z) - contains binary data for east_district sample with dngSceneViewer (windows-x86_64 executables also included)
+* [dngSceneViewer.7z](https://dagorenginedata.cdn.gaijin.net/head-2026.08.16/dngSceneViewer.7z) - contains binary data for east_district sample with dngSceneViewer (windows-x86_64 executables also included)

 More downloads in the repository [https://github.com/GaijinEntertainment/DagorEngine/releases](https://github.com/GaijinEntertainment/DagorEngine/releases) with prebuilt binaries (may be a bit outdate):